 |Fiber Optic Stars||Subscribers create their own constellations while getting a better understanding of our universe and how technology helps scientists study things so far away.||$19.95|

-There’s a lot to love about Tinker Crate, but we’ll stick to the 3 things that really set it apart.
+There's a lot to love about Tinker Crate, but here are the 3 things that really set it apart.
 Read on to find out what makes Tinker Crate one of the best educational subscription boxes for kids.

 That means your Tinkerer will be building the skills pros think are most important.
-Not only that, they’re learning in ways that are backed by education research.
+Not only that, but they're also learning in ways that are backed by education research.